-What Makes Them Special: The Hong Kong-based company has won airline of the year several times from Skytrax.
-Although a sex scandal in 2011 briefly tarnished its reputation, Cathay Pacific continues to be singled out for its comfortable seats across classes, as well as the quality of its meals (rice cookers, toasters and skillets are onboard).
+What Makes Them Special: The Hong Kong-based company has won airline of the year several times from Skytrax, lauded for its comfortable seats across classes, as well as the quality of its meals (rice cookers, toasters and skillets are onboard).

 Front of the Plane: Cathay Pacific's first-class seat has a massage function and converts into a full lie-flat bed (the airline also supplies pajamas).
-The quasi-suite also has an ottoman and an entertainment system in nine languages.
+The quasi-suite also has an ottoman and a multi-language entertainment system.

 In the Back: Cathay Pacific's Premium Economy service comes with dedicated check-in counters, spacious seats and eight inches of seat recline.
 Even the basic economy seats come with numerous pockets to hold your amenities and ports that allow you to stream entertainment from your iPod or iPad onto the monitor.

-What Makes Them Special: Based out of Doha in the Middle East, Qatar's national airline won the coveted airline of the year from Skytrax, the world's largest airline ranking and review site, in 2012 for the second year in a row.
+What Makes Them Special: Based out of Doha in the Middle East, Qatar's national airline has won the coveted airline of the year from Skytrax, the world's largest airline ranking and review site, multiple times in the past few years.
 Although its U.S. routes are limited, the carrier scores big for the friendliness of its cabin staff, its entertainment system and the comfort of its seats.

 Front of the Plane: Eat when you feel like it in first or business class; your meals are served when you want them, not simply when it's convenient for the crew.
-Amenity kits in first class feature Christian Dior products, while business class has Ferragamo Attimo.
+Amenity kits in first and business class feature Armani products.

 In the Back: Even if you're in economy, you'll still get a welcome towel from the attendants.
-Qatar's economy seats have a higher "pitch" -- the distance between seats in front and in back of each other -- than on other airlines, and you'll be served two hot meals on a six-hour flight.
+Qatar's economy seats have a higher "pitch" -- the distance between seats in front and in back of each other -- than on other airlines, and the airline's food is above average too.

-Hot Route: In the U.S., Qatar currently only flies out of Houston, Washington D.C. and New York.
+Hot Route: In the U.S., Qatar currently only flies out of a handful of major gateways including Boston, Chicago, Los Angeles, New York and Washington D.C.
 All flights are nonstop to Doha; from there, you can connect to hard-to-reach destinations like the Seychelles or the Maldives.

 What Makes Them Special: Almost all lists of top-rated airlines include the Singapore-based carrier near the top, and with good reason: The company has centered its brand around customer service.
 While the iconic "Singapore Girl" image has been categorized as sexist, the carrier still issues strict grooming standards for both male and female crew.
-All stewards undergo a rigorous 15-week training program.
+All stewards undergo a rigorous 15-week training program (longer than industry standard).

-Front of the Plane: The company upped the ante for luxury travel a few years ago by introducing Singapore Airlines Suites, separate compartments blocked off with their own doors.
-The cabins include a stand-alone bed, a 35-inch leather chair and an LCD TV with full entertainment options.
+Front of the Plane: The company upped the ante for luxury travel a few years ago by introducing Singapore Airlines Suites aboard its A380 planes.
+These separate compartments are blocked off with their own doors and include a stand-alone bed, a comfy leather chair and an LCD TV with full entertainment options.